victoreeckh/Renewable_Energy_notes/pages/Storage.md

 	- #### Supercapacitors
 		- *A supercapacitor or an ultracapacitor is an electrochemical capacitor that has an unusually large amount of energy storage capability relative to its size when compared to common capacitors.*
 		- Concept
+			- electrochemical energy storage device that stores electrical energy in an electric field between two electrodes separated by an electrolyte
+			- Supercapacitors can store much more energy than traditional capacitors due to their larger surface area and thinner dielectric layers, allowing them to store more charge
 				- Electrostatic: low capacitance, no electrolyte, insulating material in between electrodes: mica, teflon, ceramic, ...
 				- Electrolytic: “Elco”, DC-link energy storage, high single cell voltage compared to EDLC, high capacitance compared to electrostatic caps, inherently polar
 		- CBA
 			- (+)
 				- (+) Very high rates of charge and discharge.